-To estimate DEEP and NO2 background concentrations, ambient air impacts from SR 28, SR 281, the railroad line, and the Intuit, Sabey, and Yahoo! data centers were evaluated using the methodology described in Section 4.2.2.
-Regional background DEEP and NO2 concentrations from the EPA's National Air Toxics Assessment database were not used because Ecology has concluded that site-specific evaluation of the local highways and railroad lines provides a more realistic spatial determination of regional background concentrations.
+To estimate DEEP and NO2 background concentrations, ambient air impacts from SR 28, SR 281, the railroad line, the Microsoft Columbia Data Center, the MWH Data Center, and the Con Agra industrial facility were evaluated using the methodology described in Section 4.2.2.
+Regional background DEEP concentrations from the EPA's National Air Toxics Assessment database were not used because Ecology has concluded that site-specific evaluation of the local highways and railroad lines provides a more realistic spatial determination of regional background concentrations.